Anshul759/InvoiceManagement/README.md

 # InvoiceManagement
 AI-Enabled Fintech B2B Invoice Management App

+# Introduction

+The Web App project titled ‘AI Enabled Fin-tech B2B Cloud Application’ was the task assigned to the trainee of HighRadius.
+The Web App was constituted in alignment with the four modules explored in the course of the HighRadius program.
+The application asked for development was a full-stacked model of a B2B Fin-Tech Management Dashboard that fetches data from a server and displays it through the integration of a front-end UI web application.

+# Requirement Specification

+For Machine Learning domain:
+● View the invoice data from various buyers,
+● See various fields/attributes of the invoice(s) from a particular buyer.
+● Perform Data Pre-processing on the invoice data.
+● Get account-level analytics to easily visualize and interpret data – EDA and Feature Engineering.
+● Get a prediction of when the invoice is going to get-paid.

+For Web Application Development:
+● To build a Full-stack Invoice Management Application using ReactJS, JDBC, Java, Servlets.
+● Build a responsive Receivables Dashboard.
+● Visualize Data in the form of grids.
+● Visualize Data in the form of graphs.
+● Perform Searching operations on the invoices.
+● Add & Edit data in the editable fields of the grid.
+● Delete data of selected rows in the predefined templates.

 # Project Description
 Below are the major aspects of the application that are developed.
 1) Data Loading in DB: